 Food Hygiene Information Scheme in Scotland

 The Food Hygiene Information Scheme effectively 'opens the door' to the kitchen and/or food areas.
-This will increase consumer confidence and help people make informed choices about where they eat or buy their food.
+This helps to increase consumer confidence and help people make informed choices about where they eat or buy their food.

-The scheme applies to all food outlets that supply food to consumers in the authorities taking part in the scheme.
+The scheme applies to all food outlets that supply food to consumers.
 Each food outlet is asked to display a certificate on the door or window of their premises, saying whether they have passed their hygiene inspection or whether improvement is required.

 An independent interim evaluation commissioned by the Food Standards Agency has been carried out on the Food Hygiene Information Scheme.
 The full report which arose from this research can be found by following the link at the bottom of this page.

 The Food Hygiene Information Scheme is running in all Scottish local authorities.
 It applies to all premises supplying food to the public.

 - Comhairle nan Eilean Siar (Western Isles Council)

 - East Lothian Council